vihangm96/verily-hello-vc/README.md

 - Test SSH connection: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/testing-your-ssh-connection
 - Git clone: `git clone <>`.
 Screenshot: https://screenshot.googleplex.com/A2tYQba5BZw6ZYY

+TODO intermission to discuss how version control works with cd'ing into .git directory.

 ## Make a branch
 - `cd verily-hello-vc`
 - `git checkout -b hello-vc` (creates a new branch and changes into it in one go)